Bricktech2000/Notes/notes/bezier curve.md

 ## Bernstein Polynomial

 Bernstein polynomials can be used to graphically represent the "influence" of each control point on the [[bezier curve]].
-Bernstein polynomials are easy to derive from DeCasteljau's [[algorithm]] &mdash; <https://youtu.be/aVwxzDHniEw?t=262>
+Bernstein polynomials are easy to derive from DeCasteljau's [[algorithm]] --- <https://youtu.be/aVwxzDHniEw?t=262>

 **definition** _Bernstein polynomials_